Weekly Meter

 Key Takeaways

-Why it Matters
+Why It Matters

 Shenandoah, Warren, Clarke, Fauquier, Frederick Counties, Winchester City, and West Virginia.

-Contract activity for April 6 - 12, 2025, in the Virginia Countryside and West Virginia Panhandle area was up 9.8% compared to the same seven-day period last year.
+Contract activity for the week of November 30 – December 6, 2025 in the Virginia Countryside and West Virginia Panhandle area was almost unchanged – down just 0.7% - compared to the same seven-day period last year.

 Key Takeaways

-Why it Matters
+Why It Matters

 The Real Estate Details

-• Virginia Countryside was up 17.8%, and is down 4.3% year-to-date.
+• Virginia Countryside was down 18.8%, but is up 2.4% year-to-date.

-• West Virginia Panhandle was up 2.8% and is down 6.5% year-to-date.
+• West Virginia Panhandle was up 15.5% but is down 4.7% year-to-date.

-Weekly Meter_SocialMedia_master2
+Weekly Meter_SocialMedia_master8

 Ready to find out more?
 Let's get started.